kraudy/kraudy/README.md

 <h2 align="center">I'm a Software Engineer</h2>

 <p align="center"> I develop agile and modern solutions for the financial sector, implementing IBM and open source technology.
-I'd like to bring AI to the Power Arch.</p>
+I'd like to bring People, Modernization and AI to the Power.</p>

 <p align="center">
   <a href="#">